 When you contribute pre-tax, your contributions are taken from your paycheck before taxes and put into your 401(k) account, grow tax-deferred and when withdrawn, you pay ordinary income taxes on the income.
 So, typically, if you think you are in a higher income tax bracket today than you will be in retirement, pre-tax is the choice for you.

 When you contribute to Roth accounts, your contributions to your 401(k) are made after taxes and grow tax-free.
 Withdrawals from the Roth source are tax-free.
 If you are making less income today than you will be in retirement then we typically recommend that you contribute to Roth.

 The 3rd source is after-tax.
 After-tax contributions are put into your 401(k) after taxes.
 These contributions grow tax-deferred within this account and once withdrawn, no taxes are due on the contributions but any earnings will be taxed at ordinary income rates.
 At Chevron, the max you can contribute to after-tax depends on how much you and Chevron contribute to your ESIP.
-Here’s some examples below:
+Here are some examples below:

 If you have cash compensation of $200,000 and you are over 50, you can max out your pre-tax at $27,000 and Chevron puts in $16,000 of employer contributions (8% of $200,000).
 Since you are over 50, the most you can put into the 401(k) between all sources in 2022 is $67,500.
 To determine how much you can contribute to after-tax, you subtract $27,000 and $16,000 from $67,500, leaving you with $24,500 you can contribute to the after-tax source.